tlgs/qz/README.md

 at this time.

-By design, there is no support for: activities in the future, overlapping activities, or timezones (everything is `localtime`).
+By design, there is no support for: activities in the future, overlapping activities, or timezones.

+The database location can be configured using the `QZ_DB` environment variable.
+You can run `qz --locate` to track down the database in use.

 ### What about X?

-Unlike most other tools in the space, the storage layer is not hidden from the user;
-it's a very simple SQLite database in a sane location (whatever `QZ_DB` is set to or your platform's defaults).
+Unlike most other similar tools, the storage layer is not hidden away as an implementation detail: it's a very simple SQLite database in a sane location.

-If you need to do something that's not exposed by the CLI API, **you should** go ahead take advantage of SQLite's ease of use.
+If you need to do something that's not exposed by the command interface, **you should** go ahead and take advantage of SQLite's ease of use.
 Complex queries or dynamic batch insertions? `SELECT` and `INSERT`.

 ## Development